Diseases & Conditions

 People who participate in repetitive overhead sports, such as throwing athletes or weightlifters, can experience labrum tears as a result of repeated shoulder motion.

 Many SLAP tears, however, are the result of a wearing down of the labrum that occurs slowly over time.
-In patients over 40 years of age, tearing or fraying of the superior labrum can be seen as a normal process of aging.
-This differs from an acute injury in a person under the age of 40.
+In patients over 30 to 40 years of age, tearing or fraying of the superior labrum can be seen as a normal process of aging.
+This differs from an acute injury in a younger person.

 - A sensation of locking, popping, catching, or grinding